Henry James Nicholas: First World War

 The advance resumed but ground to a halt 140 m short of the chateau where the New Zealanders established a new front line.
 During this phase of attack, Nicholas moved along the lines, collecting and distributing ammunition.
 What was left of the Canterbury and Otago battalions was relieved on 5 December.
 The award of the VC to Nicholas was gazetted in January 1918.
 Shortly afterwards, the New Zealand Division was withdrawn from the Ypres sector for a rest, but it was recalled when the Germans launched their Spring Offensive.
 Nicholas' battalion was dispatched to the Somme on 23 March.
 Along with the rest of the division it helped stabilise the front until it was placed in reserve in June.

 In July Nicholas was sent to England where he was presented with his VC by King George V at an investiture at Buckingham Palace, having been promoted to sergeant the previous month.
 During the Hundred Days Offensive that commenced later in the year, he was awarded the Military Medal (MM) for actions performed in late September to early October during operations on Welsh and Bon Avis Ridges.
-On 23 October, he was performing guard duty at a bridge near Le Quesnoy when a German patrol encountered his position.
+On 23 October, he was performing guard duty at a bridge at Beaudignies, near Le Quesnoy when a German patrol encountered his position.
 He was killed during the ensuing exchange of gunfire.
-He was buried in the Vertigneul Churchyard on 29 October and the award of his MM was gazetted in March 1919.
-The citation made note of his "fearless leadership and contempt for danger".
+Nicholas was buried in the Vertigneul Churchyard on 29 October, with the visiting Bishop of Nelson officiating.
+The posthumous award of his MM was gazetted in March 1919, with the citation making note of his "fearless leadership and contempt for danger".